 An enterprise is considered to have a permanent establishment in the other Contracting State if:

-- It has carried on supervisory activities for a period of total more than 6 months within a 12 month period in relation to that permanent establishment; or
+- It has carried on supervisory activities for a period of a total of more than 6 months within 12 months concerning that permanent establishment; or

-2. Key Provisions of The Double Tax Agreement Between Australia and Singapore
+Key provisions of the Double Tax Agreement between Australia and Singapore

 This section will cover some of the most important points of the DTA – tax treaty for certain income types under both Contracting States, including real estate income, profits, dividends, interest, royalties, and other types of income.

-For the in-depth information, you can check the official document here.
+For in-depth information, you can check the official document here

 Income generated from real property may be taxed in the country where that property is located.
 Real property includes